slaghuis/lander/README.md

+# Warning
+Do not use this code.
+I am in the process of fundamentally rewriting it.
+This time it will ue tf2 and aruco markers.
+It is just a better option.

 # Vison-based-lander
-Receive guidance from a [Tracker Node](https://github.com/slaghuis/Tracker) and guides the drone to land there.
+Receive guidance from a Tracker node and guides the drone to land there.
 This node will consume and leverage topics with the xdrone nodes.

 # Depends
 This node needs to run the [Tracker Node](https://github.com/slaghuis/Tracker) to do the landing target detection, and publish tracking messages.
 Tracker messages are defined in the [Lander Interfaces](https://github.com/slaghuis/Lander_Interfaces) package.